What is “hard work”?

 “Hard work” is not the cure-all.
 Fighting, clawing and scratching your way to success is not the only way.

-Sometimes, personal introspection and an expansion of conscious awareness is exactly what you need.
+Sometimes, personal introspection and an expansion of conscious awareness are exactly what you need.

 I recently talked about this topic in my Vlog.
 I thought it would be valuable to add it to this blog post: